YehEmily/OSSGame/README.md

 **April 17**: Continue developing final game (and inner games)
 **April 24**: Put final touches on the game and get it ready for submission/Olin Expo
 **May 1**: Final week - final project completion and submission!

-### Other Things I Should Explain/Do But...
-Later
-- what do we want it to look like?
-- what do we want it to do?
-* watching ais playing each other would be fun
-* explanation of different algorithms
-* (pros and cons, what are they)
-* semester-long reflection